ynab/hubot-github-adapter/README.md

 A [Hubot](http://hubot.github.com/) adapter to use with [Github](http://github.com).

-Use this adapter to listen to Hubot commands from Github issues and pull requests.
+Use this adapter to have Hubot listen and comment on Github issues and pull requests.

 ## Motivation